bengrunfeld/study-notes/backbone_js-2.md

 `myTest.$el` will give you the actual jQuery object itself.

+The reason we prefix `el` with a dollar sign `$` is because this causes `el` to be referenced by jQuery, which means that we can then apply jQuery functions to it, like the `html()` method that is used above.

 There are two ways to associate a DOM element with a view: a new element can be created for the view and subsequently added to the DOM **OR** a reference can be made to an element which already exists on the page.

 If the element already exists on the page, you can set `el` as a CSS selector that matches the element.